Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Rob Bedell of Bedell Media & Consulting and Marcis Jurisons of Messente Communications rate one simple metric – closed sales – high on the list.
 Bedell, who provides sales consultancy services, explains, “I always recommend to business owners …they only measure success/closed sales.
 If you measure calls, appointments, presentations then you are getting their work, but not the results.
 You want the results and let the salespeople figure out how to get it.”
 Jurisons touts the straight line between closing rates and profit, “Qualified closed deals affect bottom-line profitability the most.

-For many companies and sales teams, the clearest metric of success is the ever-popular bottom line.
+For many companies and sales teams, the clearest metric of success to track with their sales dashboard software is the ever-popular bottom line.
 While revenue may not always be a reflection of a sales rep’s effort over time, it does provide a window into their effectiveness in closing deals.

 “Ultimately the point of business is to make a profit,” says Don Ruffles of ShreddingMachines.co.uk.
 “Given that sales reps are key drivers in sales, we wanted to make sure that they were more aware of our profit margins so that when recommending products, they could keep an eye on how much profit it would actually make the company.”
 While closing deals is important, “sometimes simply closing a deal isn’t enough if it doesn’t add to the company’s bottom line.”
 To this end, Ruffles has armed his team with information, providing an online took that “shows them cost prices… as well as cash and gross profit margins they will make if the quote is accepted.”